-Rise of broadband-only households Bookmark has been added
+Rise of broadband-only households has been saved

 Rise of broadband-only households

-A third of consumers go over-the-top to “piece together” their video experience
+A third of consumers go over-the-top to 'piece together' their video experience

 A large chunk of consumers rely on high-speed internet for video consumption.